odoo-dev/odoo/doc/howtos/rdtraining/05_securityintro.rst

 Access rights are defined as records of the model ``ir.model.access``.
 Each access right is associated to a model, a group (or no group for global access), and a set of permissions: create, read, write, unlink\ [#unlink]_.
-Such access rights are usually created by a CSV file named after their model:
+Such access rights are usually defined in a CSV file named ``ir.model.access.csv``.
-``ir.model.access.csv``.

 Here is an example for our former ``test.model``: